GoogleCloudPlatform/click-to-deploy/k8s/prometheus/README.md

 export NAMESPACE=default
 ```

-Specify the number of replicas for the Elasticsearch server:
+Specify the number of replicas for the Prometheus cluster:

 ```shell
 export PROMETHEUS_REPLICAS=2